-While raising the minimum age of criminal responsibility is a critical step, this needs to be supported by greater investment in prevention and early intervention programs to address the needs of children and young people before they come in contact with police, and therapeutic models that meet the needs of young people who do come into contact with the justice system
+Raising the minimum age also needs to be supported by greater investment in prevention and early intervention programs to address the needs of children and young people before they come in contact with police, and with therapeutic models that meet the needs of young people who do come into contact with the justice system.

 As noted above, a complex array of factors contribute to potential pathways to offending behaviour, and many young people who find themselves in the youth justice system have a history of domestic and family violence, physical and emotional abuse, and neglect.
 Their parents also often have a forensic history.
-26 Given this, high quality mental health care for all young people in the youth justice system is essential.
+Given this, high quality mental health care for all young people in the youth justice system is essential.
 This care must be tailored to the needs and experiences of each young person, including catering for their social, cognitive and communication needs and preferences.

 Providing mental health and wellbeing early interventions for young people experiencing mild to moderate symptoms at risk of initial or further involvement in the justice system is also important.
-27 Intervening and addressing psychological distress and poor mental health can reduce rates of recidivism and help young people to engage in prosocial activities.
+Intervening and addressing psychological distress and poor mental health can reduce rates of recidivism and help young people to engage in prosocial activities.